About the Administration on Disabilities

 Office of Intellectual and Developmental Disability (OIDD)

 OIDD administers two federally funded programs under the Developmental Disabilities Act (DD Act).
 There are 56 State Councils on Developmental Disabilities (SCDD) and 68 University Centers for Excellence in Developmental Disabilities (UCEDDs) that receive federal grants.
 The SCDDs identify and address the most pressing needs of people with intellectual and developmental disabilities (I/DD) in their state or territory.
-The UCEDDs are interdisciplinary academic Centers that provide training to future practitioners; conduct research on an array of community-based supports, including training and technical assistance; and translate knowledge into action.
+The UCEDDs are interdisciplinary academic centers that provide training to future practitioners; conduct research on an array of community-based supports, including training and technical assistance; and translate knowledge into action.

-OIDD also provides support for the President’s Committee for People with Intellectual Disabilities (PCPID) -- the federal advisory committee reporting to the President and the Secretary of HHS on matters relating to people with intellectual disabilities.
-In collaboration with PCPID, OIDD provides leadership to the federal government on issues facing individuals with intellectual and developmental disabilities (I/DD) and their families to promote self-determination, independence, integration, and inclusion in all aspects of community life.
+OIDD also provides support for the President’s Committee for People with Intellectual Disabilities (PCPID) — the federal advisory committee reporting to the President and the Secretary of HHS on matters relating to people with intellectual disabilities.
+In collaboration with PCPID, OIDD provides leadership to the federal government on issues facing individuals with I/DD and their families to promote self-determination, independence, integration, and inclusion in all aspects of community life.

 Office of Disability Services Innovation (ODSI)

-ODSI manages discretionary grant programs, including the Projects of National Significance (PNS) that focuses on expanding opportunities for individuals with I/DD to contribute to, and participate in, all facets of community life; the Traumatic Brain Injury State Partnership Program, the National Limb Loss Resource Center, and the National Paralysis Resource Center.
+ODSI manages discretionary grant programs, including the Projects of National Significance (PNS) that focus on expanding opportunities for individuals with I/DD to contribute to, and participate in, all facets of community life; the Traumatic Brain Injury State Partnership Program; the National Limb Loss Resource Center; and the National Paralysis Resource Center.
 ODSI also administers four Protection and Advocacy Systems (P&As) programs as authorized under the DD Act, the Help America Vote Act, the Assistive Technology Act, and the Traumatic Brain Injury Act, respectively.
 The 57 P&As in the states, territories, and Native American community work to protect individuals by empowering them and advocating on their behalf.
-ODSI collaborates across the organization to execute AoD’s strategic priorities and provides leadership in promoting innovation in disability services and supports, drawing on a number of resources including the work of the P&As, to identify issues and the most promising solutions.
+ODSI collaborates across the organization to execute AoD’s strategic priorities and provides leadership in promoting innovation in disability services and supports, drawing on a number of resources, including the work of the P&As, to identify issues and the most promising solutions.

 Other related resources:

-• ACL Budget – Information about ACL’s budget and how it supports ACL initiatives and programs.
+- ACL budget — Information about ACL’s budget and how it supports ACL initiatives and programs.

-• ACL Mandatory Grant Allocations – Information about ACL mandatory/formula programs.
+- ACL Mandatory Grant Allocations — Information about ACL mandatory/formula programs.

-• ACL Grants – Information about ACL discretionary (competitive) grant opportunities available.
+- ACL Grants — Information about ACL discretionary (competitive) grant opportunities available.